3 Germ Hotspots in Your Bathroom

 Germs are microorganisms which can be found everywhere around us.
 Most germs can cause diseases and make us sick.
 Being sneaky as they are, the germs can occupy people, animals and plants.
 Germs are divided into 4 sub-groups: bacteria, fungi, viruses and protozoa.

-- fungi – made of more than one cell, fungi are plant-like organisms.
+- Fungi – made of more than one cell, fungi are plant-like organisms.
 What differs them from plants is their incapability to make their own food from water, air, and soil.
 Still, they get their food from people, plants and animals.
+That’s why tips to clean those off your fridge are life-savers.

-- protozoa – organisms made of just one cell which are keen on moisture and can spread diseases from contaminated water.
-Some of them can cause nausea, belly pain, and even a diarrhea.
+- Protozoa – organisms made of just one cell which are keen on moisture and can spread diseases from contaminated water.
+Some of them can cause nausea, belly pain, and even diarrhoea.

 Hotspot #1: Your Shower Curtain